To learn more about what Unallocated money is and what you can do with it, read our help article: What is Unallocated

 You can read more about where Unallocated money comes from and what you can do with it in this other help article: What is Unallocated Money?

 There are a few reasons why your Unallocated balance can be higher than you expect.

 - You just recorded an income.
-Use your income to fill your Envelopes an Envelope Fill (link).
+Use your income to fill your Envelopes by creating an Envelope Fill.

 - You have Envelopes with negative balances.
 Pay back these Envelopes from your Unallocated balance with an Envelope Fill and it will be closer to what you expect.

 - When you delete an Envelope, the balance of that Envelope becomes Unallocated.

 - When you add a new Account, or edit an existing one, the money starts out Unallocated.